datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 ---
-title: Template Chapter 1
+title: Chapter 1 Manipulating Data
 description: >-
-  This is a template chapter.
+  Introduce R objects and classes, provide an overview of some popular data structures (vectors, matrices, and data frames), and touch on basic ways to manipulate data

 ---
 ## Ex 1.1